StephanieRct/Ni.Math/README.md

      * Div(a, b) : Divide b by a (combine inverse transform.
 Right to left transformation order)
      * Contains(a, b) : If b is contained within a
      * Raycast1(ray, b, maxDistance, out float t) : Ray cast on b. return true if ray hits b.
 Hit 3d point is ray[t]
+     * Decompose(o, ...) : Decompose a transform into its primary transformations.
   * Cube3 : Contains metrics for a 3D cube such as vertices, edges, indices, etc.

 Ni.Math.Editor: